mlflow/mlflow-torchserve/examples/IrisClassificationTorchScript/README.md

-In this example, we train a Pytorch Lightning model to classify iris based on height and width of sepal and petal.
-Then, we convert the model to TorchScript and serve the scripted model in TorchServe from Mlflow.
+# Deploying Iris Classification using torchserve

+The code, adapted from this [repository](http://chappers.github.io/2020/04/19/torch-lightning-using-iris/), is almost entirely dedicated to training, with the addition of a single mlflow.pytorch.autolog() call to enable automatic logging of params, metrics, and the TorchScript model.

 ## Training the model